leprechaun-star/BeanManwebsite/README.md

 # BeanManwebsite
-this is for my website this is mine and i home you enjoy
+This i my website and i hope you enjoy what is on it.